brianbuccola/brianbuccola.github.io/work.md

 ## Manuscripts

-- Brian Buccola, Jeremy Kuhn, and David Nicolas.
-2020.
-  [Groups vs. covers revisited: Evidence from symmetric readings of sentences with plurals][grpcov-lb].
-  Submitted.
+*(in various stages of being in prep., under review, or in revision)*

 - Amir Anvari, Brian Buccola, and Andreas Haida.
 In prep.
   Alternative Questions in Farsi.
   ([slides][miq2018] from a previous workshop)
+- Brian Buccola, Jeremy Kuhn, and David Nicolas.
+2020.
+  [Groups vs. covers revisited: Evidence from symmetric readings of sentences with plurals][grpcov-lb].
 - Brian Buccola and Luka Crnič.
 2019.
   [NPIs, intervention, and collectivity][intcoll-lb].
-  Submitted.
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2018.
   [Conceptual alternatives: Competition in language and beyond][concepts-lb].
-  Under review.
 - Brian Buccola and Emmanuel Chemla.
 2018.
   [Two notes on the disjunct alternatives of disjunction][or-snippet].
-  In revision.
 - Brian Buccola.
 2017.
   [Bare numerals, collectivity, and genericity: A new puzzle][bare-num-lb].
-  In revision.

 [grpcov-lb]: https://ling.auf.net/lingbuzz/004969/current.pdf
 [intcoll-lb]: https://ling.auf.net/lingbuzz/004553/current.pdf